Impurity Quantum Phase Transition in a Current-Carrying d-Wave Superconductor: Numerical Results

+In the numerical calculations, we take $t=1$, $t^{\prime}=-0.2$, $\mu=-0.78$, $\Delta_{0}=0.2$.
+The energy is measured in units of $t=1$ unless specified otherwise.
+Without loss of generality, we take $\mathbf{q}=(q_x,q_y)=(q_x,0)$.
+In Fig.~\ref{FIG:BulkDos}, we show the DOS as a function of energy for various values of $q_{x}$.
+A small intrinsic lifetime broadening $ \Gamma=10^{-3}$, and the lattice sites of $5000\times 5000$ are chosen.
+In the absence of the current, the calculated DOS vanishes linearly as expected, and the finite size effect on the DOS is negligible as shown in the Appendix~\ref{sec:fs}.
+It increases around the Fermi energy as a response to the non-zero current.

-To handle the \emph{arbitrary} $\rho(\omega)$, we follow the generic scheme of Ref.~\cite{Bulla:RMP07} to discretize the Hamiltonian given by Eq.~(\ref{EQ:cimp}), and then solve it by the NRG for different values of $U$ and $\Delta_{\textbf{k}}$ at the symmetric point $\epsilon_d=-U/2$, with the RG parameter $\Lambda=2.5$.
-At each iteration step we keep $\approx 200 \sim 1200$ states, depending on the quantities calculated, and the total number of iterations is $N_{\text{max}}\approx 100$.
-Throughout the work, a value of $D=2$ is chosen.
-In the following, we briefly discuss the results of the energy flows, the impurity density spectra, as well as the effective impurity moment in various cases.
+To handle the \emph{arbitrary} $\rho(\omega)$, we follow the generic scheme of Ref.~\onlinecite{Bulla:RMP07} to discretize the Hamiltonian given by Eq.~(\ref{EQ:cimp}), and then solve it by the NRG for different values of $U$ and $\mathbf{q}$ at the symmetric point $\epsilon_d=-U/2$, with the RG parameter $\Lambda=2$.
+At each iteration step we keep about $1500$ states, depending on the quantities calculated, and the total number of iterations is $N_{\text{max}}= 100$.
+Throughout the work, a value of the band cut-off $D=1$ is chosen.